PDFWAC 365-196-870

 (a) Counties and cities may establish an optional incentive program.
 If a developer chooses not to participate in an optional incentive program, a county or city may not condition, deny or delay the issuance of a permit or development approval that is consistent with zoning and development standards on the subject property absent the optional incentive provisions of this program.

-(b) Counties and cities may establish an incentive program that requires a minimum amount of affordable housing that must be provided by all residential developments built under the revised regulations.
+(b) Counties and cities may establish a mandatory incentive program that requires a minimum amount of affordable housing that must be provided by all residential developments built under the revised regulations.
 The minimum amount of affordable housing may be a percentage of the units or floor area in a development or of the development capacity of the site under the revised regulations.
 These programs may be established as follows:

 (i) The county or city identifies certain land use designations within a geographic area where increased residential development will help achieve local growth management and housing policies.